We're live on Product Hunt right now! Come support our launch

 • It integrates with relational databases and offers enterprise-level security

 While Explo’s graphs are aesthetically pleasing and customizable to a degree, it’s worth noting that you still won’t be able to make them feel like a native part of your application.
-You can’t bring in your own charts either.
-It’s a good quick fix for modern visuals but not the best solution for a fully bespoke analytics experience.
+You can’t bring in your own charts, either.
+It’s a quick fix for modern visuals but not the best solution for a fully bespoke analytics experience.

 Explo pricing

-But Explo’s pricing scales based on how many ‘templates’ and ‘customer groups’ you want.* One user we interviewed remarked that the pricing structure “would bankrupt any big company”and is much better suited to smaller businesses.
+However, Explo’s pricing scales based on how many ‘templates’ and ‘customer groups’ you want.* One user we interviewed remarked that the pricing structure “would bankrupt any big company”and is much better suited to smaller businesses.

 • Pricing for embedded dashboards starts at $695 per month (with Explo branding on your visualizations and limited templates)